-restrict their interactions with the industry to those which are strictly necessary for regulatory purposes; "(2) Establish measures to limit interactions with the tobacco industry and ensure the transparency of those interactions that occur."

-ensure that all interactions with the industry are conducted transparently, preferably in public or with disclosure of records of such interactions to the public.
+- restrict their interactions with the industry to those which are strictly necessary for regulatory purposes; - ensure that all interactions with the industry are conducted transparently, preferably in public or with disclosure of records of such

 Canada reported in 2010, 2012, 2014 and again in 2016, that "Generally, in Canada the primary channels of communication between governments and the tobacco industry are limited to (i) technical discussions in regard to both health and tax-related regulations and (ii) litigation-related responses."
 With respect to disclosure of records of any such interactions, the report referred to the provisions of the Lobbyist Registration Act and the requirement that returns be filed with the Commissioner of Lobbying.